yoominlee/Apriori_algorithm/README.md

 ITE4005_DataScience Assignment1

-Find ssociation rule using the Apriori algorithm
+Find association rule using the Apriori algorithm